rndexe/nowtransmitting/src/exhibits/cluster-17-cases.md

     tertxt: A test shot from the VFX studio as they film the aluminium model with a miniature camera.
 terpdf: //e.issuu.com/embed.html?d=a_cluster_info_pack&hideIssuuLogo=true&u=sciencegallerybengaluru
-terpdftxt: "Info pack about A Cluster of 17 Cases. "
 readinglist:
   - quadreadlink: https://wellcomecollection.org/articles/Xl0YSxIAACEAQiBn
     quadreadtxt: The Science of Why Things Spread